Worthing Pier temporary closure (October 2024)

 Q. How much is this going to cost the council to resolve?

-A. Based on the information we currently have (as of 17th October 2024) we have a budget for repairs to the pier which will go towards the cost of the repairs needed.
-However we fully expect that the overall cost of the identified work will be in excess of £100,000, which we may need to find from our other budgets.
+A. We have a budget for repairs to the pier which will go towards the cost of the repairs needed.
+However based on the information we currently have (as of 12th November 2024) we fully expect that the overall cost of the identified work to stabilise the pier to make it safe to reopen will be in excess of £430,000, much of which we will need to find from our other budgets.

 See also: